twisterghost/intercom/README.markdown

         } else {
           output("Hello World!");
         }
+        quitParse();
       }
     }

-Now, when the flag -parse is set, we are changing the input stream from the main input stream to a custom parser.
+Now, when the flag `-parse` is set, we are changing the input stream from the main input stream to a custom parser.
 Here we can define the parser to simply output anything which the user types:

     function hello_parser(input) {
       output(input);
       if (input == "quit") {
         resetInputStream();
       }
     }

 We now have a custom input parser with a quit command.
 Try it out now!
-Run 'hello -parse' in your intercom setup and feel the magic.
+Run `hello -parse` in your intercom setup and feel the magic.

 That's all there is to it!
 Using the tools in the API for intercom, you can create online programs and modules which you can quickly run from your intercom